SE07201-ComputerResearchProject/Tam-giac---website-system-for-the-fashion-business-/README.md

-# 🛍️ Khaki Secure E‑Commerce Website
+# 🛍️ Secure E‑Commerce Website

 A **secure modern e‑commerce web application** built from the **Khaki front‑end template** and extended with a **NodeJS + SQL Server backend**